 Feeling Restless?
 10 Tips for a Better Night’s Sleep

-Think for a moment about all the factors that can interfere with a good night's sleep.
-There could be stress from work, relationships, responsibilities, and all kinds of unexpected life challenges, such as illnesses.
-After considering all these factors, it’s no wonder why quality sleep can sometimes be hard to find.
-And when it comes to illnesses that affect our sleep and cause restlessness, vein conditions are often a very common cause.
+Dealing with sleep problems is a common part of my conversations with patients.
+Think for a moment about all the factors that can interfere with rest.
+There’s stress from work, relationships, and daily responsibilities, not to mention unexpected life challenges.
+When you consider all these things, it’s no wonder quality sleep can sometimes be hard to find.
+When it comes to underlying issues that affect our sleep, vein conditions are a frequent and often overlooked cause.

 1. Avoid Long Naps